 Any student who needs an accommodation because of a disability in order to complete the course requirements should contact the instructor or Cynthia Ukoko, senior coordinator for academic accommodations for students and residents in the academic accommodations services office as soon as possible.
 The office is in room 1040 Dykes Library; the phone number is 913-945-7035 (TTY 711).

-You may also email Cynthia Ukoko at email@example.com.
+You may also email Cynthia Ukoko at firstname.lastname@example.org.
 Online appointments may also be made at https://medconsult.kumc.edu.
-For online information about academic accommodations, please visit the student services website.
+For online information about academic accommodations, please visit the academic and student affairs website.

 KU Medical Center respects the religious diversity of its students and will make good faith efforts to provide reasonable religious accommodations for the sincerely held religious beliefs, practices, or observances of its students when they conflict with university policy or procedure.
 Such accommodations must not fundamentally affect the university’s mission or commitment to patient care or otherwise create an undue hardship.

-If you wish to submit a request for religious accommodations, please complete this online form with as much lead time as possible to allow time to consider the request and plan alternative learning options: Religious Accommodation Request Form
+If you wish to submit a request for religious accommodations, please complete this online form with as much lead time as possible to allow time to consider the request and plan alternative learning options: https://form.jotform.us/71005615090142

 KU Medical Center wishes to assert itself as an institution valuing family-friendly policies and has adopted a student-specific childbirth accommodation policy.
 This policy illustrates a commitment by KU Medical Center to diversity and inclusion that allows the institution to recruit and retain the highest quality students.